3.13.3. Rapid transit routes

 The Passageways to exit panel opens (the selected station will be entered as the Station):

-The passageway to an exit will automatically be named based on the name of the stations and exits that are connected to it.
+The created passageway to exit will automatically take the combined name of its station and exit.
 The name displays in the Passageways to exits field of the Rapid transit station panel as a link that opens the passageway editing panel: